 Relevance and Evidence

-I first began purposefully studying relevance a number of years ago, but not to help websites show up in search engines.
+I first began purposefully studying relevance many years ago, but not to help websites show up in search engines.
 My introduction to relevance as something I needed to learn, and needed to learn well, came in law school, in classes like Evidence and Criminal and Civil Procedure.
 In Evidence, we spend the class learning about the rules of evidence.
 The test for relevance under the Federal Rules of Evidence is:

 (a) it has any tendency to make a fact more or less probable than it would be without the evidence; and